 Is Now A Good Time To Buy?

-With prices stable in Auckland, there are benefits to buying and selling in the same market, says Bindi Norwell, chief executive of the Real Estate Institute of New Zealand.
+With prices stable in Auckland, there are benefits to buying and selling in the same market, said Bindi Norwell, chief executive of the Real Estate Institute of New Zealand in 2019.

 Upsizers and downsizers